CodeCraftersIO/Workshop/Presentations/09-SoftSkills.md

 **NO**

->it needs to be addressed now, before it infects the system
+>It needs to be addressed now, before it infects the system

 ---